Optimal Path as Line

 • Each cell—For each cell with valid values on the input destination data, a least-cost path will be determined and saved on the output raster.
 With this option, each cell of the input destination data is treated separately, and a least-cost path is determined for each cell.

-• Create network paths defines whether complete, and possibly overlapping, paths from the destinations to the sources are calculated or if non-overlapping network paths are created.
+• Create network paths specifies whether complete, and possibly overlapping, paths from the destinations to the sources will be created or nonoverlapping network paths will be created.

-• Unchecked—Complete paths from the destinations to the sources are calculated, which can be overlapping.
+• Unchecked—Complete paths from the destinations to the sources, which can be overlapping, will be created.
 This is the default.

 Result layer